TeamHG-Memex/hh-page-classifier/README.rst

 Headless Horseman Page Classifier
 =================================

-It gets pages and their labels from The Headless Horseman (THH) via a kafka queue, trains a model, and sends back both model and some quality report.
+It gets pages and their labels from Sitehound (previously The Headless Horseman, or THH) via a kafka queue, trains a model, and sends back both model and some quality report.
 The user of THH then might label more pages, allowing the classifier to reach higher accuracy.